silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 ## Less, but better

+{% responsive_image_block %}
+  path: assets/images/dieter-rams-braun-t-3-pocket-radio.jpg
+  alt: The white Braun T 3 pocket radio on a white surface
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/dieter-rams-braun-t-3-pocket-radio.jpg" caption="Dieter Rams Braun T 3 pocket radio.
-Image credit: Sgustok Design" width="1400" height="1080" %}
+  caption: Dieter Rams Braun T 3 pocket radio.
+Image credit - Sgustok Design
+{% endresponsive_image_block %}

 Rams’ design philosophy puts function before form.
 The product’s aesthetics depends on its purpose, not the other way round; every little detail is thought through as a sign of respect for its users.
 In the 70s, he published the [_Ten Principles for Good Design_](https://www.vitsoe.com/eu/about/good-design){:title="Read the principles on the Vits&oelig; website"}, which are relevant today more than ever.